dcit202Andriod/Group-26---Recipe_app/README.md

 > TAY ANDREW KWESI, OFOSU ELIZABETH [10945805] (Lyzzie-leo), ADDO JUDE NYAMEBA BEDIAKO: Were delgated the task of creating the add recipe page.

-> AGBENYEGAH JUDE MENSAH[10947803] (zettai-kiron), NANA KONADU OWUSU: Were delegated the task of creating the recipe details page.
+> AGBENYEGAH JUDE MENSAH[10947803] (zettai-kiron), NANA KONADU OWUSU [10982014] (Itishiei): Were delegated the task of creating the recipe details page.
 >
 > GYASI ERNEST (10962015) 10962015: Was delegated the task of creating background of page